danilw/vulkan-shadertoy-launcher/README.md

 ___
 TODO:

-1. video as texture, sound and 3d textures support, and mipmap for buffers *fix validations errors*
+1. video as texture, sound and 3d textures support, and mipmap for buffers
 2. config file support and tile render
 3. export shaders to video frame by frame (using ffmpeg)